|

 business against damages claimed as a result of a patron becoming

 intoxicated and injuring themselves or others.
+In the past,

 this type of coverage typically was packaged with general liability